alpinedatalabs/demos/airline_ontime_stats/README.md

 __Troubleshooting__

-If you run into issues please review our [knowledge base] (https://alpinedatalabs.zendesk.com) for tips & tricks; you can also contact Alpine Support at (650) 918-6212.
+If you run into issues, please review our [knowledge base] (https://alpinedatalabs.zendesk.com) for tips & tricks; you can also contact Alpine Support at (650) 918-6212.

 -----